jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 >>>namedentities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Skim through the results and try to find some Orangizations, People and Places.
-The NLTK book provides a method for extracting relationships out of this tagged
-data, so you can identify organizations linked to places in the text.
-Marx’s
-*Capital* is not the best test material for this tool.

 This regular expression provide a wide range of methods to search through the
 text.
 This example finds all the words found before the word man in the text: